 Got to plug math for school kids in this great video produced by Scholastic.
 Aimed at showing kids how even a career in fashion needs math.
-(You will have to look for it under “previous videos” once you are on the website.)
+(Unfortunately, the Scholastic link no longer works.)

 I participated in this video on different ways to solve President Hrabowski’s favorite math problem for school kids.

 Infinite Possibilities Conference, UMBC, 2012